lynxthecat/cake-qos-simple/README.md

 The service file 'cake-qos-simple':

-1) sets up an intermediate functional block for use with wan ingress (ifb-wan); and
+1) sets up an intermediate functional block for use with wan ingress (ifb-wan);
-2) redirects packets from wan ingress to ifb-wan having restored DSCPs from the conntracks
+2) redirects packets from wan ingress to ifb-wan having restored DSCPs from the conntracks;
+3) optionally overwrites ecn bits on upload and/or download; and
-3) sets up cake on wan egress (for upload) and on ifb-wan (for download)
+4) sets up cake on wan egress (for upload) and on ifb-wan (for download).

 DSCPs must be: